Training in Early Care and Education

 Delaware accepts online training offered by certified third party organizations for TECE 1 and 2.
 When taken online, TECE 1 and 2 coursework is equivalent to the 120 hours of preservice learning required by the Council for Professional Recognition to earn a Child Development Associate (CDA) Credential.
 The Child Development Associate (CDA) Credential™ is the most widely recognized credential in early childhood education (ECE) and is a key stepping stone on the path of career advancement in ECE.

 Organizations with expertise in early childhood have been recognized by the Council for Professional Recognition to achieve the CDA Gold Standard.
 Therefore, any organization’s online coursework that has successfully met the Councils CDA Gold Standard criteria in all eight subject areas will count as TECE 1 and 2.
 Delaware will only accept evidence of completion of 120 hours of online coursework from one of these organizations to fulfill TECE 1 and 2 requirements towards Delaware First certification.
-All online Child Development Associate Credential coursework programs that meet this criteria can be found at http://www.cdacouncil.org/resources/find-training.
+All online Child Development Associate Credential coursework programs that meet this criteria can be found at https://www.cdacouncil.org/en/find-cda-training/ (Site opens in a new tab).

 Please note that completing the 120 coursework hours required for TECE 1 and 2 (a Delaware-specific requirement for Delaware First early childhood educator certification) does not mean you have completed the national CDA Credential.
 The national CDA Credential requires additional steps for completion.
 Please refer to the Child Development Associate Credential tab if you wish to complete the entire CDA Credential process.